-The school also promotes confidence and ambition (part of our HART values) through Pupil Leadership which is embedded in the Pupil Leadership Team programme.
+We promote confidence and ambition (one of our HART values) through Pupil Leadership which is embedded in the Pupil Leadership Team programme.
 Pupil Voice is active in all years through pupil leadership and the school council.
-School council meets in year group teams and the year group representatives meet with the Principal every term.
+School council meet in year group teams and the year group representatives meet with the Principal every term.

 The curriculum promotes British Values through PSHE and assemblies.
 British Values and SMSC are mapped across the curriculum and Form time activities and assemblies reinforces these values.
 Our comprehensive PSHE programme covers five main themes; Health and wellbeing, Relationships, Living in the wider world, Citizenship and Careers.
-The PSHE and RE curriculum together, enhance pupils' spiritual, social, moral and cultural development.
-The school provides effective CEIAG and has access to the MAT Careers Advisor 2 days per week, with CEIAG mapped across the curriculum.
+The HART Programme and the RE Curriculum enhance pupils' spiritual, social, moral and cultural development.